 .po" gettext catalogs on the "Help Us Translate" page.

-To translate the core Tux Paint application or the standard Tux Paint Stamps collection:
+To translate the core Tux Paint application, the Tux Paint Config. tool, the standard Tux Paint Stamps collection, or the website:

-- For best results, download the latest pre-release version of Tux Paint or the Stamps collection from the Git repository (preferred).
+- For best results, download the latest pre-release version of Tux Paint, Tux Paint Config., or the Stamps collection, or the code to the Tux Paint website, from the Git repository (preferred).

 - Install poEdit, a 'gettext catalog' (".po" file) editor for Windows, Mac, Linux and Unix.